dd32/td-gh-ex/readme.txt

 == Changelog ==

+= 1.1 - 2019-03-14

+	* Support for WordPress 5.1, block editor styles and Gutenberg

 = 1.0.5 - 2018-5-7 =

 	* Tested with support for 4.9.5

 = 1.0.4 - 2017-10-17 =

 	* Tested with 4.8.2

 = 1.0.3 - 2017-3-15 =

 	* First Release